Real Cider and Perry Pubs

 28 Western Road

 New licensees, Anna and Craig, took over the pub in October 2020 and offer a warm welcoming pub that was tastefully refurbished recently.
-The Dartmoor Jail and St. Austell Tribute are the regular ales and they complement the popular and varied daily food menu (no food on Tuesdays).
+The Dartmoor Jail Ale and St Austell Tribute are the regular ales and they complement the popular and varied daily food menu (no food on Tuesdays).
 There is a designated live sports viewing area, and occasional live entertainment takes place on Sunday evenings.

 - Imperial Inn 28 Western Road Ivybridge PL21 9AN (01752) 651091